Time, Stop Wasting It: A Simple Approach For Better Decisions

 • Simplify Your Life: Evaluate your commitments, possessions, and activities.
 Remove those that don’t align with your priorities or contribute to your well-being.
 Embrace a simpler, more intentional lifestyle.

-• Invest in Experiences: Rather than accumulating material possessions, invest in experiences and relationships that bring joy and fulfillment.
-These are often more rewarding and enriching than temporary consumer goods.
+• Invest in Experiences: Rather than accumulating material possessions, invest in experiences and relationships that bring joy and fulfilment.
+These are often more rewarding than temporary consumer goods.

 • Cultivate Self-Discipline: Develop the discipline to stick to your priorities and resist the allure of distractions.
 This self-discipline helps you stay focused on your goals and make the most of your time.